zarr-conventions/zarr-conventions-spec/ROADMAP.md

 - ✅ `zarr-conventions` GitHub organization established
 - ✅ Template repository created for convention authors
 - ✅ Decision to retire `zarr-experimental` organization in favor of `zarr-conventions`
+- ✅ Coordinate with new convention developers (e.g., dggs, generic multiscales)

 ### In Progress
 - 🔄 Blog post draft describing the framework and design decisions
 - 🔄 Migration plan from registered attributes approach
-- 🔄 Coordination with existing convention authors (e.g., OME, CF) and new convention developers (e.g., dggs, generic multiscales)
+- 🔄 Coordination with existing convention authors (e.g., OME, CF)

 ---